 The GMIT Students Union has a range of staff and services that are available to incoming international students and they will meet with the students and provide them with information on the services and supports on offer.
 In addition the Students Union acts as the central hub for all student sports clubs and societies.

 GMIT Student Services provides all students with access to medical, counselling, career development and chaplaincy services.
-It also facilitates supports to students with significant financial hardship and students with disabilities.
+It also facilitates support to students with significant financial hardship and students with disabilities.
 You can also check a short video describing information on GMIT student services.

 GMIT offers language training in French, Spanish and German.
 These are included in the cost of tuition at GMIT.
 GMIT also offers language training in Irish, but for intermediate users only.
 Students enrolled in IMBRSea at GMIT will have extensive opportunities to engage with staff and students that use English either as a first or second language.
 The nature of much of the programmes is such that there are considerable amounts of group discussion, interactive role play and presentations; where students use English as a second language this provides them with the opportunity to improve their fluency and confidence.

 Most non EU students coming to GMIT must obtain a study visa before travelling to Ireland.

 A full listing of the countries requiring visas can be obtained from the Irish Department of Justice or by contacting the GMIT International Office.

 Full details of the visa requirements can be found on the Irish Naturalisation and Immigration Service website.
 There is a special section devoted to Student Visa Guidelines which explains the documentation which must be provided.

 Allow a minimum of 8 weeks for a visa application to be processed.
 Applications can be tracked on the INIS website by entering the visa reference number given.